CONTESTING THE NEGLIGENCE AND VIOLENCE OF THE BORDER REGIME IN CALAIS

 We set up in spring 2020 as an emergency response to the pandemic when other NGOs were forced to suspend services, to ensure people still had access to food.
 The decision to provide ingredients was in part due to necessity of social distancing guidelines, but through this we found that people preferred this way of working, as it enabled greater autonomy in cooking their own food - suiting their own tastes and schedules.
 We operate as a mobile distribution, bringing the food directly to living sites to allow access to our service without shaping their day around it.
 We distribute four days a week across different sites in Calais, reaching approximately 1000 people.

 We also provide water, since January 2021, as the state-mandated water provision has been completely insufficient.
-As of January 2023, we now have 6 semi-permanent water tanks installed in living sites to improve access.
+We now have 11 semi-permanent water tanks installed in living sites to improve access.
 We collaborate with other NGOs local and national to lobby the local authorities for taps to be installed instead; we are painfully aware that our work maintaining and refilling these water tanks could be so easily replaced by a cheap and efficient state-funded project that would meet the state's obligations with regards to the human right to water access.

 Calais Food Collective has been actively involved in advocacy projects that push for the respect of displaced people by the French authorities.